 When you're preparing your study plan, make sure to refer to the documents made available below.

-Applications for the exam in Saudi Arabia close on 28 August 2019.
+Applications for the exam in Malaysia close on 9 October 2019.

 Select your preferred venue below to begin an application.